Genoese crossbowmen

-The Genoese crossbowmen (Balestrieri genovesi) were a famous military corps of the Middle Ages, which acted both in defense of the Republic of Genoa and as a mercenary force for other Italian or European powers.
+The Genoese crossbowmen (Balestrieri genovesi) were a military corps of the Middle Ages, which acted both in defense of the Republic of Genoa and as a mercenary force for other Italian or European powers.

 Armed with crossbows, they fought both on land and in naval battles; notable cases of the latter are the battles of Meloria and Curzola.

 Membership

 Members of the Genoese crossbowmen were trained and organized in Genoa, but also came from other parts of Liguria.
 They also came from other regions of Montferrat, certain towns of the Plain of the Po, including Pavia, Piacenza and Parma, and Corsica, but were formed and organized in Genoa.
 Commanders of the companies usually came from the noble families of the city.

 Equipment

 The main armament of the Genoese crossbowmen was the crossbow, made in Genoa by the Balistrai Corporation.
 As well, the mercenaries were equipped with a dagger, a light metal helmet, a gorget, a hauberk and a large shield, called a pavese (pavise), which was used while reloading the crossbow.
 The usual team consisted of a crossbowman and two assistants, one supporting the pavise, the other responsible for spanning a second bow, thus doubling the rate of fire.